-- Get enough sleep on a regular basis.
-It actually increases your ability to lose weight.
+- Make sure you enough sleep on a daily basis.
+Sleeping better helps you walk more, and actually increases your ability to lose weight.

 - Evaluate your progress.
 If you aren’t losing weight, try to figure out why not.
 If you are losing weight, be encouraged to keep up the good work!